Quick start

 # Set the parallel backend with a Python context.

-... # Will run with parallel task over Scaler.
+... # Will run the parallel tasks over a remotely setup Scaler cluster.

 See set_parallel_backend()